crcdng/hen-timeline/timeline.md

 Launch of the public [Tezos blockchain](https://tezos.com/), the “mainnet”.

 ### March 1, 2020
-The first tweet from Twitter account [@hicetnunc2000](https://twitter.com/hicetnunc2000) contains a [link](https://www.youtube.com/watch?v=u3aE3Z6llMc) to the lecture "A Thousand Years of Nonlinear History" by philosopher Manuel De Landa.
+The first tweet from Twitter account [@hicetnunc2000](https://twitter.com/hicetnunc2000) contains a [link](https://www.youtube.com/watch?v=u3aE3Z6llMc) to the lecture "A Thousand Years of Nonlinear History" by philosopher Manuel De Landa. *This tweet has been deleted in the meantime, see note at the end.*

 ### May 19, 2020
 “rearranging architectures, terraforming autonomous communities […] hicetnunc2000 is a lab for decentralized computing experiments” ([Medium article](https://hicetnunc2000.medium.com/ungrund-e4ac3e30de9e))